software-mansion/react-native-svg/CONTRIBUTING.md

 ## Commits and versioning

-All PRs are merged into the `develop` branch, following [conventional commit message](https://www.conventionalcommits.org/en/v1.0.0-beta.3).
-Combined with [semantic versioning](https://semver.org/), this allows us to have a frequent releases of the library.
+All PRs are merged into the `main` branch and released with `release-it`.

 _Note_: We don't force this convention on Pull Requests from contributors, but it's a clean way to see what type of changes are made, so feel free to follow it.